PhD fellow: Louise Marie Busck Lumholt

-In doing so, the ESR position will create knowledge and data on the additionality and environmental impacts of carbon forestry projects, evidence on land-use spill-over effects at project and regional level, and develop recommendations for CDM (and for future REDD+ projects) on how to ensure environmental and social effectiveness while avoiding undesirable spill-overs.
+In doing so, the research project will create knowledge and data on the additionality and environmental impacts of carbon forestry projects, evidence on land-use spill-over effects at project and regional level, and develop recommendations for CDM (and for future REDD+ projects) on how to ensure environmental and social effectiveness while avoiding undesirable spill-overs.

 Principal Supervisor: Esteve Corbera (Universitat Autònoma de Barcelona, ICTA – Institut de Ciènca i Tecnologia Ambientals)